 Growing up, my parents, especially my mom, made the holidays an extra special and magical time for my siblings and me.
 After I became a mom, I carried on some of the traditions that were passed down to me, and I also created some new ones for my own family.

 Hope you enjoy doing some of these – my absolute favorite Christmas traditions – with your loved ones!

 1. Decorating the tree & home~

-Whether you put up one tree or many, or whether your tree is perfectly themed or filled with mismatched ornaments, a tree should be a unique display of a family’s personal tastes, Christmas fun, and warm memories.
+Whether you put up one tree or many, or whether your tree is themed, simple, or filled with homemade ornaments, a tree should be a unique display of a family’s personal tastes, Christmas fun, and warm memories.
 Put on some Christmas tunes and decorate to your hearts content!